 - 1 point per $1 spent on all other purchases

-On top of that, you also earn 10% bonus points based on what you earned every year on your birthday, up to a maximum bonus of 15,000 points.
+On top of that, you also earn birthday bonus points: 10% of what you earned in the year since your previous birthday, up to a maximum of 15,000 points.

-The insurance is also quite good – it includes 12 types.
-One of these is rare price protection insurance, which allows you to receive a refund if something you've bought goes on sale for a lower price later on.
+The insurance is also quite good, with 12 types of coverage.
+One of these is rare price protection insurance, which allows you to receive a refund if something you've bought later goes on sale for less.

-Your best bet is to redeem points for MBNA travel rewards (like flights, hotels, car rentals, cruises, and vacation packages).
-For a slight drop in value, you can redeem your points for gift cards, merchandise, statement credits, or donate them to charity.
+You'll only get 5 redemption options via the MBNA Rewards program, and, unfortunately, they aren't worth as much as Amex points.
+That said, your best bet is to redeem points for MBNA travel rewards ( flights, hotels, car rentals, etc.).
+For a slight drop in value, you can redeem your points for gift cards, merchandise, or statement credits – or donate them to charity.

 How do the Amex Cobalt and MBNA Rewards Cards compare?